ThePieBaker90/On-The-Rim/Mechanics/Player Information/Germline and Xenotype Information/Germlines.md

 ## Half Germlines
 - A person whose parents are of different germlines will have parts of both germlines, this person's germline is called a half germline.
 The [[Endogenes]] and other parameters of half germlines are determined at birth based off of the [[Endogenes]] of both of their parents rather than a preset germline.
 - Each parameter of the half germline is determined in the following ways:
-	- The height of the child ais determined as an average between both parent's heights.
+	- The height of the child is determined as an average between both parent's heights.
 The size of the child is determined with a coin flip between both parent's sizes.
 	- The [[Movement Speed|Speed]] of the child is 30ft.
 	- The languages of the child are all languages the parents know, up to a maximum of 3.
 	- The [[Endogenes]] of the child are determined on an [[Endogenes]] by [[Endogenes]] basis.
 For each [[Endogenes]] a parent has, flip a coin.
 On a heads, the child gains the [[Endogenes|Endogene]].
 On a tails, the child does not gain the [[Endogenes|Endogene]].